 Test222024-04-04T12:02:59+03:00

-The College of Business Informatics at the University of Information Technology and Communications organized an educational seminar entitled “The Imam Hussein (PBUH) Project for All: A Humanistic and Global Vision
+The College of Biomedical Informatics at the University of Information Technology and Communications (UOITC) organized a scientific seminar titled “The National Neonatal Screening Program.”

 All of Us